Compare the best car insurance rates

 Compare car insurance rates by state

 This is in part because insurance is regulated on a state level, meaning that each state requires drivers to have a different amount of coverage.
-Comparing auto insurance rates by state can show how drastically state regulations affect the price of car insurance where you live.
-Below, we've ranked the 50 states and Washington, D.C., from cheapest to most expensive for a sample policy.
+Comparing auto insurance rates by state can show how much state regulations affect the price of car insurance where you live.

-Allstate saw the largest increase in rates after an accident, while State Farm tends to penalize drivers less — it increases rates by 26%, on average.
+Geico has the largest increase in rates after an accident, at 70%.
+State Farm tends to penalize drivers less — it increases rates by 26%, on average.

 Compare car insurance rates by age

 Age is a major factor when comparing car insurance rates.
-Younger drivers — considered the riskiest drivers, according to insurance company calculations — pay comparatively more for auto insurance than older drivers because insurance companies consider them more likely to get into an accident.
+Younger drivers pay more for auto insurance than older drivers because insurance companies consider them more likely to get into an accident.

 Compare car insurance rates by credit score

 Drivers with poor credit pay twice as much for full coverage car insurance compared to people with good credit, on average.

 In most states, credit scores factor into your auto insurance quotes.
 Drivers with good or excellent credit scores tend to pay lower car insurance rates, while those with poor or bad credit scores usually pay more for insurance.